plone/training/voltohandson/header.rst

 Component shadowing
 ===================

-We use a technique using **component shadowing** for override an existing component in Volto and use our local custom version, without having to modify Volto's source code at all.
+We use a technique using **component shadowing** to override an existing component in Volto and use our local custom version, without having to modify Volto's source code at all.
 You have to place the replacing component in the same original folder path inside the ``src/customizations`` folder.

 .. note:: Component shadowing is very much the same as the good old Plone technique named JBOT, but you can customize virtually any module in Volto, actions and reducers too, not only components.